nikitavoloboev/data/sharing/rules.md

 - Prioritise.
 Do important things first.
 Be clear on what I want to achieve.
 - Don't visit Tweetbot and other sites that are blocked during the __focus__ session.
 - If my mind wanders and avoids doing the task, take a walk and do some exercice.
+- Do things that scale.
+Try to find solutions that scale with time.

 ## Routine
 - Write.
 (1+ article / month)